brimoran/RDataViz/4 Overview of Examples.md

 For the example to work make sure you are able to use Knitr in your R installation (see section 3 Knitr Tips).

+**If you are copying and pasting code rather than downloading my files make sure that you are working in a Rnw file in R Studio: File > New Sweave File.
+To run the code,click on the 'Compile PDF' button in R Studio.**

 The key part of the code to build the table is within the knitr chunk: ```<<Your reference to the chunk>>=```

 ```r